-Attorney General nominee Jeff Sessions is “not sure” if a secular person understand the truth as well as a religious person.
+Attorney General Jeff Sessions is “not sure” if a secular person understand the truth as well as a religious person.

 Well, I’m not sure.